tadhgboyle/tab/README.md

 *High to low sort*
 - Fix everything in Issues/Bugs
 - Add "rotation" option to user limits (along with day, week, etc)
-- Update codebase to not store periods in DB for money (store as int, and / or * by 10).
 - Let products be purchasable by a parent only.
     - Will require a boolean attribute in users table "parent"
 - Repeating activities.
 When they create activity, ask if repeated daily, weekly, monthly.
 Create more Activity rows for each day in the duration